An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation

 where $\Lambda=\text{diag}(\lambda_1,\ldots,\lambda_\ell)$.
 Note that the factorization $P_{\text{spec}} = P_{\text{spec}}^{1/2}P_{\text{spec}}^{1/2}$ can easily be obtained by replacing $\lambda_i$ and $\theta$ in \eqref{eq:spectralLMP} with their square roots \cite{Fisher1998,tshimanga_limited-memory_2008}.

 When applied to $A$ with $\theta = 1$, the LMP preconditioner (\ref{eq:lmp}) adds at least $\ell$ eigenvalues to the cluster at one, while the rest of the spectrum does not expand~\cite{gratton2011class}.
 Other values of $\theta$ lead to different positions of the eigenvalue cluster.
-In \cite{Mouhtaletal2024}, selecting different values is proposed so that $ P_{\text{spec}}$ is not only a good approximation for $A^{-1}$ but also effectively reduces the energy norm of the error (which CG monotonically minimizes), particularly in the early iterations.
+In \cite{Mouhtaletal2026}, selecting different values is proposed so that $ P_{\text{spec}}$ is not only a good approximation for $A^{-1}$ but also effectively reduces the energy norm of the error (which CG monotonically minimizes), particularly in the early iterations.
 Connections with the deflated CG method are also established, offering further insights into selecting $\theta$ at a negligible cost.
 The importance of selecting an appropriate scaling parameter is also highlighted in \cite{gratton2011class}.
 Choosing $\theta$ to minimize the condition number of the preconditioned matrix is suggested.

 LMPs have similarities with other preconditioning techniques in the literature.
-In \cite{tshimanga2007} it is shown that applying CG preconditioned by \eqref{eq:lmp}, with $\theta=1$ and an initial point $x_0 = Z(Z^T AZ)^{-1}Z^Tb^{(k)}$, is analytically equivalent to the deflated CG method \cite{Saadetal2000} with the columns of $Z$ forming the deflation subspace.
+In \cite{tshimanga2007} it is shown that applying CG preconditioned by \eqref{eq:lmp}, with $\theta=1$ and a specific choice of initial point is analytically equivalent to the deflated CG method \cite{Saadetal2000} with the columns of $Z$ forming the deflation subspace.
 In domain decomposition, this LMP corresponds to the balancing Neumann-Neumann approach (BNN)~\cite{gratton2011class, Mandel1993}.
 The connection between a two-level multigrid operator, BNN, and deflation methods is established in \cite{NabbenVuik2006, Tangetal2010, Tangetal2009}.